At the end of World War II, Korea – formerly occupied by Japan – was divided along the 38th Parallel.

 After strong attacks by both sides had been held, truce talks were opened on 10 July.
 The haggling continued for over two years, in spite of a daily toll of life and a fantastically expensive mutual bombardment along the front line.

-Most of the argument in the truce talks seems to have been over matters of ”face”, though there was always one serious issue: the repatriation of prisoners of war.
+Most of the argument in the truce talks seem to have been over matters of ”face”, though there was always one serious issue: the repatriation of prisoners of war.

 The UN-South Korean side was astonished at how few prisoners the Chinese-North Korean side claimed to have, and the communist side refused to accept that prisoners held in the South should be given free choice of residence upon release.
 The UN side reported that more than half the 130,000 prisoners of war in the South were refusing to return to China and North Korea.